 - DO NOT smoke and avoid second-hand smoke, direct wind, and air conditioning.

-- Use a humidifier, especially in the winter.
+- Use a humidifier, particularly in the winter.

 - Limit allergy and cold medicines that may dry you out and worsen your symptoms.

 - Purposefully blink more often.
 Rest your eyes once in a while.